Stereotypes in Sports

 A potential solution would be to create media that could explain to players the harm they are doing to their community, team, school, or country by being outwardly homophobic.
 Reaching out to “out” professional members to talk about their experiences with homophobia could help change people’s hearts and minds so that they think twice before making a joke about someone’s dating partner or acting in such a manner that would deter LGB people from joining their team.

 Other methods for improving sports so that they are more open and friendly exist, too.
-Showing support, punishing homophobic players, and taking the concerns of LGB players seriously from the coaching and organizational perspective are all important.
+Showing support, punishing homophobic players, working against female sexual harassment in sports, and taking the concerns of LGB players seriously from the coaching and organizational perspective are all important.

 Another element of the conversation about the role of men and women in sports is how do we make it more equitable for transgender people to participate in sports, both amateur and professional?
 Although we did not explore the “T” aspect of the LGBT community, this is a group of people with extreme difficulties in the present.
 The conversations about the role of trans people will dominate the future of sports.